Uncover 11 Hidden Fun Facts About Thailand

 • Removing shoes – Thai people usually remove their shoes when entering homes, temples and even some shops.

 • Avoiding certain gestures – You have to be careful touching people in Thailand.
-As previously mentioned, the head is sacred in Thailand, so don’t touch people’s heads.
+The head is sacred in Thailand, so don’t touch people’s heads.
 On the flip side, feet are considered lowly and dirty, so don’t put your feet up or move things with your feet.
 You also should avoid pointing or summoning people with hand gestures.

 • Practicing proper greetings – Thai people generally do a ‘wai’ when they greet people.
 This involves putting your hands together in front of you in a prayer pose and lifting them towards your face while lowering your head.
 The higher your hands, the higher the level of respect.
 This gesture can also be used to say thank you and goodbye.